upperlinecode/intro-to-swift/day-4/oo-colors-walkthrough.md

 }
 ```
 ###Bonus
-Add labels in your view that display the current values for Red, Green, Blue, and Alpha.
+- Add labels in your view that display the current values for Red, Green, Blue, and Alpha.
 Make it update whenever the background color changes.
+- Make the button change color when the background changes color.

 ###Conclusion
 It should be coming clear that the creators of Swift designed it around object orientation.
 The more you embrace it, the more powerful your applications will become.